-These types of wrenches are manufactured to give a certain amount of torque without overtaking or tightening.
-There can be different types are available (involving manual, digital, and other variations).
+These types of wrenches are made to provide a certain amount of torque without overtaking or tightening.
+There can be different types available (involving manual, digital, and other variations).

 The ratcheting wrench is similar to the combination wrench, the ratcheting wrench has at least one end inside which is a ratcheting device.

-This wrench permits you to turn the wrench to tighten or loosen without removing and readjust the position of the wrench handle hits an obstacle after each turn.
+This wrench permits you to turn the wrench to tighten or loosen without removing and readjusting the position of the wrench handle hitting an obstacle after each turn.
 This makes it very easy to work in tight areas.

-The oil filter wrench is actually of four different styles, which is used primarily in the automotive industry.
-The chain strap and metal strap style filters apply a loop to protect around the filter casing.
+The oil filter wrench is actually of four different styles, which are used primarily in the automotive industry.
+The chain strap and metal strap style filters apply a loop to protect the filter casing.

 Finally, a socket-style filter wrench resembles a cup, which consists of chopped parts.
 These fit under a filter cap and are used with a ratchet handle.

-The combination wrench consists of one side is a closed-loop for hexagonal or square nuts, while the other end is an open U-shape.
+The combination wrench consists of one side being a closed-loop for hexagonal or square nuts, while the other end is an open U-shape.

-It is often used for hard nuts, the closed-end loosens the nut so that the open end used to quickly finish it.
-Like sockets, a combination wrench is commonly sold in a kind of wrench sizes.
+It is often used for hard nuts, the closed-end loosens the nut so that the open end is used to quickly finish it.
+Like sockets, a combination wrench is commonly sold in a kind of wrench size.

-They have an open end with a spiral screw that is fixed and open or close the crescent as you turning it.
-These are some of the most common wrenches available.
+They have an open end with a spiral screw that is fixed and opens or closes the crescent as you turn it.
+These are some of the most common wrenches available and the most widely used types.
 This is also known as a crescent wrench.

 This wrench uses high torque to remove stubborn nuts or bolts.
 They are a great option for handling many nuts, although they are a poor choice for any job that requires accuracy.

-There is no handle for this open-wrench.
-Rather, the single head is manufactured to attach to a ratchet handle and socket extension, permitting it to fit in really tight positions.
+There is no handle for this open wrench.
+Rather, the single head is manufactured to attach to a ratchet handle and socket extension, permitting it to fit in tight positions.

-When you do not first want to remove the surrounding parts, they do a lot of work to handle the bolts located deep on the body of the machine.
+When you do not first want to remove the surrounding parts, they do a lot of work to handle the bolts located deep in the body of the machine.

 Special Types of Wrenches